 Immune system problems

-Infection, especially a viral infection such as chickenpox, cold sores, or herpes
+Infection, especially a viral infection, such as chickenpox, cold sores, herpes

 Injury of mouth or throat